18F/handbook/_pages/policies/employee-resources-policies/hosting-non-government-speakers.md

 ## Accessibility

 Be sure to check out the resources on the [Deaf-HOH]({{site.baseurl}}/deaf-hoh/) page to provide the most accessible telecommunications services for Deaf/HoH and speech-disabled employees.

-## Questions

-Any questions?
-Ask the [#training-conferences](https://gsa-tts.slack.com/messages/training-conferences/) and/or [#outreach](https://gsa-tts.slack.com/messages/outreach/) channels on Slack.